microsoftgraph/microsoft-graph-docs-contrib/concepts/query-parameters.md

 ## search parameter

 Use the `$search` query parameter to restrict the results of a request to match a search criterion.
-It's support, use, and behavior varies from one API operation to another.
-To learn more about `$search`, see [Use the $search query parameter to match a search criterion](/graph/search-query-parameter).
+It's syntax and behavior varies from one API operation to another.
+To see the syntax for `$search` across different resources, see [Use the $search query parameter to match a search criterion](/graph/search-query-parameter).

 ## select parameter